Daily Discipline #116

 Day 2- In men's minds the birth of the long awaited Messiah and his announcement to the world would come with great royalty and fanfare.
 What actually happened?

 Day 3- A royal child would have been watched carefully and his development documented for the world.
 This one verse sums up all that is known of Christ's childhood.

 Day 4- From the beginning of His ministry, Jesus could have pushed forward boldly and announced Himself to the world.
 Instead, He submitted to an introduction by John, his cousin, and allowed John to baptize Him rather than vice versa.

 Luke 3:16, 21

-John the Baptist could have held onto the crowds and his greatness but when Jesus Christ came onto the scene what did he do?
+John the Baptist became like a "rock star" in his day, with people flocking to hear him.
+He could have held onto the crowds and his greatness, but when Jesus Christ came onto the scene what did he do?

 Day 5- Jesus, as a humble man, allowed the Holy Spirit to fill and control Him.
 He obeyed and was led.

-Day 6- Although Jesus Christ was equal with God, when He became man He set those privileges aside.
-Temptation came to Him as it does to all men.
-(With one difference from us -- Jesus did not sin.)
+Day 6- Although Jesus Christ was equal with God, when He became man, He set those privileges aside.
+Temptation came to Him as it does to all men -- with one difference -- Jesus did not sin.

 Day 7- Jesus never flaunted His authority from Heaven.
 He operated only as God gave Him orders, rather than from His own will.

 Matthew 4:3-7 / Luke 22:42 / John 5:19-20 / John 6:38 / John 7:16